araislam-solirius/Petroineos/Docs/README.md

 * dags: contains the Airflow dag scripts to run the pipeline

 ## How to run
-(For simple Airflow runtime the code uses the Astro CLI) -- Prerequites: Must have docker installed
+*This project uses the Astro CLI for running Airflow locally.*
+-- Prerequites: Must have docker installed

 - Clone this repository to your local machine
 - Create and activate a virtual environment
-- >> pip install -r requirements.txt
+- pip install -r requirements.txt
 - Create an Astro project using >> astro dev init
 - Run Airflow locally using >> astro dev start
 - Manually Trigger the dag pipeline to test